-Hypoxic-ischemic encephalopathy (HIE) is generally diagnosed by a physician once signs of HIE (birth asphyxia) become evident.
+Hypoxic-ischemic encephalopathy (HIE) is generally diagnosed by a physician once signs of oxygen deprivation (birth asphyxia) become evident.
 The diagnosis is typically based on a combination of medical history, physical and neurological exams, laboratory results, and neuroimaging.
 Many of these tests and studies assess brain injury severity and evaluate the status of the baby’s organ systems.
 Babies with neonatal seizures are usually evaluated for HIE.

-Diagnosing HIE: Signs, Symptoms, and Tests
+Diagnosing HIE: signs, symptoms, and tests

 - Profound metabolic or mixed acidemia in an umbilical artery blood sample (the baby’s blood is acidic/has a low pH).

 - Acute brain injury seen on an MRI or MRS that shows hypoxic-ischemia

 - Multiple organ problems (e.g., the involvement of the lungs, liver, heart, and intestines)

 - Fetal heart rate patterns consistent with a peripartum or intrapartum event